Is This Normal? ‘I Don’t Like to Eat in Front of Other People’

 Social anxiety, when combined with these, makes communal dining a recipe (no pun intended, again) for disaster — mostly, an implosive one.

-Further, my autism-induced hypersensitivity also makes me avoid certain textures and flavors of food to avoid being overwhelmed or triggering my gag reflex.
+Further, my autism-induced hypersensitivity also makes me avoid certain textures and flavors of food to avoid getting overwhelmed, or triggering my gag reflex.
 My IBS, too, makes me avoid certain foods to steer clear of flare-ups — especially if I know I’ve dealt with stress (another trigger for the syndrome) recently.
 People, unfortunately, believe they deserve an explanation every time I say “no” to a certain food rather than simply respecting my decision.

-My hypersensitivity also makes me hyperaware of the noise of someone else chewing, of the smell emanating from their food, of the sound of their cutlery hitting their ceramic plate — making the whole experience so overwhelming that I can barely enjoy my food.
+My hypersensitivity also makes me hyperaware of the noise of someone else chewing, of the smell emanating from their food, of the sound of their cutlery hitting their ceramic plate — making the whole experience so overwhelming that I can barely relish what’s on my plate.

 Related on The Swaddle: